JAlcocerT/JAlcocerT/content/blog/dev-serverless.md

 **Intro**

-Just recently, I wrote about [Firebase Auth](/JAlcocerT/firebase-auth-101).
+Just recently, I wrote about [Firebase Auth](/JAlcocerT/firebase-auth-101) and the LogTo JS SDK + CF Workers.

 A serverless way to authenticate your users.